oktadev/okta-blog/_source/_posts/2022-06-17-react-firebase-serverless.md

 ## Add authenticated Firebase functions

 You should notice that a new folder called `functions` has been added to your directory.
 There, you will see some Firebase config stuff and a file called `index.js`.
-You're going to add the code for two Functions.
+You're going to add the code for two functions.

 First, you will need one that accepts an Okta token and returns a Firebase token for the client to use.
 To verify the token, you will use the `@okta/jwt-verifier` package from Okta.